mkistler/azure-api-style-guide/docs/azure-ruleset.md

 The request body content type for patch operations should be JSON merge patch.

+### az-request-body-not-allowed

+A get or delete operation must not accept a request body/body parameter.

+A requestBody/body parameter should only be specified for HTTP methods where the HTTP 1.1 specification [RFC7231][RFC7231] has explicitly defined semantics for request bodies.
+RFC7231 states that the payload for both get and delete "has no defined semantics".

 ### az-required-default-response

 All operations should have a default (error) response.